 Who are Alcohol Change UK, and what's their mission?

-Alcohol is also treated differently to many other drugs as it’s seen as socially acceptable (and even encouraged), and is perfectly legal.
+Alcohol is also treated differently from many other drugs as it’s seen as socially acceptable (and even encouraged), and is perfectly legal.
 However, despite this, around one in every 20 deaths globally is linked to alcohol consumption.

 The charity isn’t anti-alcohol, but aims to create a future where drinking alcohol is a conscious choice, not a default.
-This means tackling issues that could lead to alcohol abuse, like mental health issues, poverty, and homelessness, by providing high-quality support to anyone that needs it.
+This means tackling issues that could lead to alcohol abuse, like mental health issues, poverty, and homelessness, by providing high-quality support to anyone who needs it.

 What are the benefits of taking part in Dry January?